AtHeartEngineering/website/src/intro.md

 ## This site

-This is a [Gatsby](https://www.gatsbyjs.com/) site that was created with the [gatsby-gitbook-starter](https://www.gatsbyjs.com/starters/hasura/gatsby-gitbook-starter) and then was highly butchered into what you see now.
+This is a [mdbook](https://rust-lang.github.io/mdBook/index.html/) site that I've themed.
+I started out with gatsby, but it was just a mess, the code wasn't clean, the process wasn't clean, and it was took much for just getting words out there.

-It is a staticly generated react site, which autobuilds using github's actions and then deploys to google cloud hosting.
+It is a staticly generated, which autobuilds using github's actions and then deploys to google cloud hosting.

 # Plan